ElegantGracie/ElegantGracie/README.md

 - 👋 Hi, I’m Grace Nwafor
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on frontend projects
+- 💞️ I’m looking to collaborate on / volunteer for any projects
 - 📫 How to reach me gracenwafor50@gmail.com

 <!---